 Chaplains have long served the state to provide spiritual and moral guidance to those in California prisons and jails.
-They’ve officiated at funerals, helped inmates plan their education and baptized incarcerated congregants.
+They’ve officiated at funerals, helped plan education and baptized incarcerated congregants.
 Participation in religious observances is voluntary, but through the years chaplains have found themselves acting as librarian, counselor and therapist.

 Who was the first prison chaplain?

 According to Kenneth Lamott’s book, “Chronicles of San Quentin,” William Hill was the first chaplain.

 He was appointed Moral Instructor in 1881.
 After two years on the job, Hill was the first to be named Chaplain.
 He retired in 1889 due to deteriorating eyesight.
-He passed away in 1896 in Berkeley at 80 years old.
+In 1896, at 80 years old, he passed away.

 Regardless of the first official appointment, prison chaplaincy goes back to 1858, when Gov. Weller directed the San Quentin warden to provide for Sunday religious observances.
 In December of that year, volunteer Rev. Gilbert began offering protestant services in the mess hall.
 The first Catholic Mass was held in March 1860, offered by Father Gallagher.